nathankw/sruns-monitor/README.rst

 Mail notifications
 ------------------
-If the 'mail' JSON object is set in your configuraiton file, then the designated recipients will receive email notifications under the folowing events:
+If the 'mail' JSON object is set in your configuration file, then the designated recipients will receive email notifications under the folowing events:

   * A child process running a workflow crashes